KatherineMichel/python-and-django-resources/README.md

 * [Brett Cannon Tweet](https://twitter.com/brettsky/status/1141114303736475648)

 <!--
+https://twitter.com/ewa_jodlowska/status/1143609630528081921 | Ewa Jodlowska on Twitter: "Thank you @Podcast__init__ for letting me promote the PSF & how I've grown right along with it!
+I discuss history, operations, future PSF projects, challenges with fundraising & other resources, & how we can all continue to grow to be a healthy and strong community.
+Check it out!… https://t.co/7NtTWmKDZT"

 https://twitter.com/ThePSF/lists | Python Software (@ThePSF) | Twitter

 http://pyfound.blogspot.com/2019/07/the-python-software-foundation-is.html | Python Software Foundation News: The Python Software Foundation is looking for bloggers!